tsutterley/gravity-toolkit/doc/source/user_guide/harmonics.rst

         Flatten harmonics matrices into arrays

+        Keyword arguments:

-        Options: harmonics objects contain date information
+            harmonics objects contain date information

     .. method:: expand.expand(date=True)

         Expand flattened harmonics into matrices

+        Keyword arguments:

-        Options: harmonics objects contain date information
+            harmonics objects contain date information

     .. method:: object.index(indice, date=True)

         Subset a harmonics object to specific index

+        Arguments:

-        Inputs: `indice` in matrix to subset
+            ``indice`` in matrix to subset

+        Keyword arguments:

-        Options: harmonics objects contain date information
+            harmonics objects contain date information

     .. method:: object.subset(months)

         Subset a harmonics object to specific GRACE/GRACE-FO months

+        Arguments:

-        Inputs: GRACE/GRACE-FO months
+            GRACE/GRACE-FO months

     .. method:: object.truncate(lmax, lmin=0, mmax=None)

         Truncate a harmonics object to a new degree and order

+        Arguments:

-        Inputs: `lmax` maximum degree of spherical harmonics
+            ``lmax`` maximum degree of spherical harmonics

-        Options:
+        Keyword arguments:

-            `lmin` minimum degree of spherical harmonics
+            ``lmin`` minimum degree of spherical harmonics

-            `mmax` maximum order of spherical harmonics
+            ``mmax`` maximum order of spherical harmonics

     .. method:: object.mean(apply=False, indices=Ellipsis)

         Compute mean gravitational field from the harmonics object

-        Option:
+        Keyword arguments:

-            `apply` to remove the mean field from the input harmonics
+            ``apply`` to remove the mean field from the input harmonics

-            `indices` of input harmonics object to compute mean
+            ``indices`` of input harmonics object to compute mean

     .. method:: object.scale(var)

         Multiply a harmonics object by a constant

+        Arguments:

-        Inputs: scalar value to which the harmonics object will be multiplied
+            scalar value to which the harmonics object will be multiplied

     .. method:: object.power(pow)

         Raise a harmonics object to a power

+        Arguments:

-        Inputs: power to which the harmonics object will be raised
+            power to which the harmonics object will be raised

     .. method:: object.convolve(var)

         Convolve spherical harmonics with a degree-dependent array

+        Arguments:

-        Inputs: degree dependent array for convolution
+            degree dependent array for convolution

     .. method:: object.destripe()